-- Physical Education with Stretch-n-Grow twice weekly

-- Music with Sheila's Musical Expression weekly

-- ◆ French with Mrs. Dounia Kellou weekly

-- Spanish with Mrs. Sarah Mendez- weekly

-- Art and Gardening weekly
+- Physical Education with Stretch-n-Grow weekly - Music with Sheila's Musical Expression weekly - Spanish with Mrs. Sarah Mendez- weekly - Art and Gardening with Mrs. Sarah Mendez weekly

 DAILY ROUTINE

 In-line with the Montessori philosophy of a mixed age environment, Kindergarten students are integrated with Primary students in "The Suite" of CDSA.
 Students have freedom to explore by subject in the multi-room environment dedicated solely to their learning objectives.